Patients with hypothalamic-pituitary lesions generally present with some combination of

 Hypersecretion or hyposecretion of one or more pituitary hormones

 The most common cause of hypopituitary or hyperpituitary secretion is a pituitary or hypothalamic tumor.
-A pituitary tumor tends to produce an enlarged sella (sella turcica).
+A tumor tends to produce an enlarged sella (sella turcica).
 Alternatively, an enlarged sella may represent empty sella syndrome.

 (Pituitary structure and function and relationships between the hypothalamus and the pituitary gland are discussed in Overview of the Endocrine System Overview of the Endocrine System The endocrine system coordinates functioning between different organs through hormones, which are chemicals released into the bloodstream from specific types of cells within endocrine (ductless)... read more .)